 Welcome to my page of African guitar & African bass guitar tutorials!
-Here you can see videos, lessons with TAB, and read articles on this topic.
-Download tablatures with sheet music in Adobe Acrobat .pdf, Guitar Pro or Power Tab Editor file formats, so you can learn how to play in all the different styles!
-You can also find guitar and bass backing tracks.
+Here you can see videos, lessons with TAB, guitar, bass and drum backing tracks and read articles on this topic.
+Download tablatures with sheet music in Adobe Acrobat PDF, Guitar Pro or Power Tab Editor file formats, so you can learn how to play in all the different styles!

 Learn African Bass grooves and Guitar music!
 They are awesome!